 Kenzo was all about fur.
 Fendi was about bright leather bags and so on.

 Hence, you need to focus only and purely in one single category.
 Get to the essence of that category.
-Gain your audience and evolve from there but you have to narrow yourself to just one category and own it.All these luxury brands have evolved but in their initial days of gaining attention, they catered to… Click To Tweet
+Gain your audience and evolve from there but you have to narrow yourself to just one category and own it.All these luxury brands have evolved but in their initial days of gaining attention, they catered to only one single category.
+Click To Tweet

 Gentle Monster has done what Kenzo did in their early years.
 They have crafted a niche category for their brand.
 This can be easily experienced through their digital presence and unusual glasses.